pchrisoc/preffect/README.md

 3. **Database Setup:**

-   Ensure your PostgreSQL database is running.
-The API will automatically create the required tables when started.
+   The linked PostgreSQL database should already be running via Aiven.

 ## Redis Installation and Startup